Stash House: Plot

 The film begins with a man going into a church.
 He enters the confessional booth where he tells the priest he would like to make a donation to the church, but before the father can accept, the man shoots himself in the head.

 The film then turns to Amy Nash (Evigan) and her husband, David (Faris).
 It is Amy's birthday, and David buys her a house.
 Amy, who seems to hate the house, quickly turns to an upset David and tells him she loves it.
 A happy David shows his wife the security cameras, that watch over 360 degrees of their premises.
 Amy's friend, Trish (Alyshia Ochse) stops by and congratulates them for being homeowners.
 She then gives Amy a gift, and quickly leaves for a date with her boyfriend.
 After Trish leaves, an officer stops by, and identifies himself as Ray (Huertas) and welcomes the couple to the neighborhood before leaving.
 Amy and David are celebrating when they hear a noise coming from a stove that is somehow in their room.
 They dismiss the noise as being rats, and continue their celebration.

-They proceed to make out in their bedroom, and Amy takes her top off to reveal her bra, much to David's delight.
-He kisses her all over her stomach and presses her against the wall.
-Amy scratches herself on the wall and goes to the restroom to freshen up.
+They proceed to make out in their bedroom, and Amy scratches herself on the wall and goes to the restroom to freshen up.
 David inspects the wall and finds it to be loose.
 He takes the walls off and finds heroin stashed in them.
 Amy comes back, and David quickly lets her know about the situation, and they decide to leave.
 As they are about to take off, they run into Ray, and tell him about the house.
 Ray laughs, and reveals to them, that he bet $20 with his buddy that they would not find the stash, before pointing a gun at them.
 David quickly hits his car, which makes their bikes fall on Ray.
 The couple quickly takes refugee on the house, as Ray begins to terrorize them.
 He enters through the back door, and shoots David.
 As he is about to shoot Amy, she falls on a switch that puts the house on lockdown.
 Amy then quickly goes to David's aid.